 Bike Fitness Retreat Camp QUESTION: Have you heard of the Wetlands Connector Trail?

-If you’re a trail user or bike fitness retreat camper in the Henderson area, there’s a two-mile stretch that you need to know about!
+If you’re a trail user in the Henderson area, there’s a two-mile stretch that you need to know about!

-And did you know …The popularity of the Wetlands Trail and the River Mountains Loop makes the Wetlands Connector chosen by Smart Cyclists?
+Also, did you know that the popularity of the Wetlands Trail and the River Mountains Loop makes the Wetlands Connector chosen by Smart Cyclists at Bike Fitness Retreat Camps?

 I’m Debra Stefan, 2020 Educator of the Year for the League of American Bicyclists and City of Henderson Trail Watch guide.